GlacioHack/xdem/doc/source/coregistration.md

 ```

 A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, the a coregistration method (e.g. Nuth Kääb) run independently in each block.
 method independently in each block.
 After, an interpolation method is use to obtain the overall offset.
-The advantages of this tool are, the memory consumption reduc and a better detection of local errors.
+The advantages of this tool are, the memory consumption reduce and a better detection of local errors.

 ```{note}
 The `block_size_fit` parameter adjusts the size of the tiles over which the coregistration methods are computed.